Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ### The RDA Implementation of the ABC-MCMC Algorithm

 The pilot run for the real data applications is shown below.
+The process is exactly the same as SS1 pilot run except the prior settings.
 Here we consider $p=0.025, 0.01$ and $0.005$ again in this experiment.

 ```r